gen1nya/DialGaugeView/README.md

 Simple dial gauge view for android.

-May be added to project via git submodule or as AAR file of dialGaugeView module
+May be added to project via git submodule or as AAR file (run 'assemble' gradle task in dialGaugeView module)

 ## Using